wp-plugins/canadian-nutrition-facts-label/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress

 3. Create a label in the new 'Labels' custom post type section of the admin.
-See units instructions for assistance.
+See units instructions in FAQs for assistance.

 4. Include the shortcode [nutrition-label id=XXX] where you want a specific label to be displayed.
 Change id=XXX to the specific id number for your label.